Murihiku Regeneration Structure

 - Upoko Group;

-- Murihiku Chairs and Representatives Group -made up of Chairs, representatives, and alternatives;
+- Murihiku Chairs and Representatives Group -made up of Chairs, representatives, and alternates;

 - Portfolio Delivery Office;